openmediavault/openmediavault-docs/administration/general/notifications.rst

 SSL
 ===

-If the remote smtp server uses port 465, |omv| will reconfigure the MTA to use the corresponding directives as documented in postfix for `wrapper mode <http://www.postfix.org/TLS_README.html>`_.
+If the remote SMTP server uses port 465, |omv| will reconfigure the MTA to use the corresponding directives as documented in postfix for `wrapper mode <http://www.postfix.org/TLS_README.html>`_.

 Third Party Notifications
 =========================